Samuka007/typst-supervised-ml-learning/main.typ

 == Proof of part 5

 #slide[
-  Since $EE(S) = 0$, and using the feature that the trace operator is invariant under cyclic permutations, and some regularity conditions (TODO 补充),
+  Since $EE(S) = 0$, and using the feature that the trace operator is invariant under cyclic permutations, and some regularity conditions,
   $
     lim_(n->oo) EE[n(#pop-loss-diff)]
       &= 1/2 EE[norm(S)^2_2] = 1/2 EE[tr(S^top S)] \